guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 There are 2 interesting things, I would like to highlight:

 1. the `_visitHero` method shows how to navigate recursively through the Element tree to find some elements which are instances of widgets.
-If you want to learn more about Flutter's rendering behavior and the difference between Widget, Element & RenderObject, checkout [this talk on the subject](https://www.youtube.com/watch?v=996ZgFRENMs&t=1s)
+If you want to learn more about Flutter's rendering behavior and the difference between Widget, Element & RenderObject, check out [this talk on the subject](https://www.youtube.com/watch?v=996ZgFRENMs&t=1s)
 2. We call the `WidgetsBinding.instance?.addPostFrameCallback`.
-Because the `didPush` method of an observer is called right after the page is actually push into the navigation stack, the context of the destination route has not been mounted yet.
+Because the `didPush` method of an observer is called right after the page is actually pushed into the navigation stack, the context of the destination route has not been mounted yet.
 Without `addPostFrameCallback`, the context of the `toRoute` page would be null and we would fallback into the case: `isFlightValid(...) == false`.
-With this callback, we wait for the newly pushed page to be built and ensure that the `toRoute.subtreeContext` is well defined, so that we can look for the instances of our Hero elements.
-If you want to understand more this method, take a look at this French article: [addPostFrameCallback](https://www.didierboelens.com/fr/2019/04/addpostframecallback/) as well as the [documentation](https://api.flutter.dev/flutter/scheduler/SchedulerBinding/addPostFrameCallback.html).
+With this callback, we wait for the newly pushed page to be built and ensure that the `toRoute.subtreeContext` is well defined so that we can look for the instances of our Hero elements.
+If you want to understand more about this method, take a look at this French article: [addPostFrameCallback](https://www.didierboelens.com/fr/2019/04/addpostframecallback/) as well as the [documentation](https://api.flutter.dev/flutter/scheduler/SchedulerBinding/addPostFrameCallback.html).

 This prints the following statements: